Dabie Mountains

 The Dabie Mountains (大別山 (大别山, Dàbié Shān)) are a major mountain range located in central China.
 Running northwest-to-southeast, they form the main watershed between the Huai and Yangtze rivers.
-The range also marks the boundary between Hubei Province and its neighbors of Henan (to the north) and Anhui (to the east).
+The range also marks the boundary between Hubei Province (near Tingqian town) and its neighbors of Henan (to the north) and Anhui (to the east).
+During the late 1920s and early 1930s, the Dabie Mountains were a stronghold of the Chinese Communist Party and the location of the Eyuwan Soviet.

-The western part of Dabie Mountains has a low elevation of only 1,000–1,300 ft, though there are a few peaks rising to 3,000 ft.
+The western part of the Dabie Mountains has a low elevation of only 1,000–1,300 ft, though there are a few peaks rising to 3,000 ft.
 The eastern part is higher, averaging more than 3,300 ft.
-The highest peak is Mount Tianzhu at 1777 m, with several others topping 5,000 ft including the 1,729.13 m high Tiantangzhai.
+The highest peak is Baimajian at 1777 m, with several others topping 5,000 ft including the 1,729.13 m high Tiantangzhai.

 Landscape

 The range is heavily forested (about 85% coverage) and yields valuable bamboo as well as oak, particularly cork oak, making it China's chief cork-producing area.
-The region is median income, and subsistence agriculture is the heart of its economy with rice and tea predominating.
+The region is median income in China, and subsistence agriculture is the heart of its economy with rice and tea predominating.

-The main transportation route across the higher range is from Macheng in Hubei to Huangchuan in Hunan, through the Huai River valley.
-The main rail and road crossings go north from Wuhan, through the lower elevations.
+The main transportation route across the higher range is from Macheng in Hubei to Huangchuan in Henan, through the Huai River valley.
+The main rail and road crossings go north from provincial capital Wuhan, through the lower elevations.

 In 2009, the high-speed Hewu Passenger Railway opened, connecting Hefei and Wuhan along a short and direct route.
 It uses numerous tunnels when crossing the mountain range.